etzhmk/pet-portfolio/README.md

 - Create a visual identity for myself as a developer
 - Explore personal style and design preferences

+## About the Project
+This is not a final version — it’s evolving like a living terminal.
+It's more of a vibe experiment than a corporate-ready layout.

+But that’s the point.
+**It’s meant to feel like a corner of the web that belongs to *me***.

 ##  Preview

 You can check the live version [here](etzhmk.github.io/web-portfolio).

+---
+Feel free to fork, remix, or just stare at the void.

 ##  Still to Improve